 The Rose Inn

 in West Maitland was taken over by William James McDonald.
-He was granted a publican's license in April 1848.
+He was granted a publican's licence in April 1848.
 He employed John Smith as a cook at the hotel at 8/- per week, however when Smith was absent over the Christmas period William McDonald refused to pay his wages.
 John Smith then refused to do any further work, although McDonald requested him to finish cooking the dinner, he refused.
 McDonald charged John Smith under the Masters & Servants act after this and John Smith was sentenced to 14 days imprisonment.
-He became one of the first inmates of the new Maitland gaol.
+He became one of the first inmates of the new Maitland gaol

-Alfred Levien was granted the license in April 1853 and 1854.
-When it was wrongly circulated that he had lost his publican's license he placed the following notice in the Maitland Mercury:
+Alfred Levien was granted the licence in April 1853 and 1854.
+When it was wrongly circulated that he had lost his publican's licence he placed the following notice in the Maitland Mercury:

 Rose Inn and Family Hotel, Maitland - 100 one hundred puns reward, and no joking.

-Whereas some (d) evil minded person, who wishes it was so, has circulated a report which has gone off, that I have Lost my License; and whereas the same party must have taken a license to use my name so mischievously:
+Whereas some (d) evil minded person, who wishes it was so, has circulated a report which has gone off, that I have Lost my licence; and whereas the same party must have taken a licence to use my name so mischievously: